meltano/handbook/src/_company/using-gitlab.md

 - `Marketing::Blog Feature` for issues which we think may deserve a blog post feature, and/or other promotion on social channels
 - `Community-Contributed MRs` for issues which have attached MRs from the community (used in prioritization and monitoring)
 - `Awaiting Action::Author` for community-contributed issues and MRs which are pending an action from the original author
+- `Office Hours::Up Next` for Office Hours to indicate what's coming next
+- `Office Hours::To Discuss` for Office Hours to indicate what's planned for the closest meeting
+- `Office Hours::Discussed` for Office Hours to indicate what has previously been discussed
+- `Demo Day::Up Next` for Demo Day to indiciate things people would like to Demo
+- `Demo Day::To Share` for Demo Day to indicate was is planned to be shared at the next meeting
+- `Demo Day::Shared` for Demo Day to indicate what has been previously shared

 ### Other Labels